Le lien vers cette page a été envoyé avec succès aux destinataires.

 - or a collective agreement.

-The company may choose to combine the voluntary group savings plan and the mandatory group savings plan in a single plan.
-Old savings plans, such as Perco and section 83, can be transferred into a single plan.
+The company may choose to combine the voluntary group savings plan and the mandatory group savings plan into a single plan.
+Old savings plans, such as Perco and Article 83, can be transferred into a single plan.

-Unless otherwise stated by you, the management of the amounts paid out of the RIP follows the principle of managed management.
-This means that when retirement is distant, savings can be invested in riskier, more remunerative assets.
-As we approach retirement age, savings are increasingly being channeled into less risky assets.
+Unless otherwise specified by you, the management of the amounts paid on the PER is done according to the principle of managed management.
+This means that when retirement is far away, savings can be invested in riskier, more rewarding assets.
+As retirement age approaches, savings are gradually being channeled into less risky vehicles.

-The collective company PER must offer you at least one alternative investment vehicle, which notably allows you to invest in a solidarity fund.
+The collective company PER must offer you at least one alternative investment medium, which allows you to invest in a solidarity fund.

-If you are one of the employees eligible for the compulsory company PER, the company must inform you of the compulsory nature of your membership in the plan.
+If you are one of the employees eligible for the mandatory company PER, the company must inform you of the mandatory nature of your membership in the plan.

-They must also provide you with a regulation that informs you of the plan and its content.
+It must also provide you with a regulation that informs you of the existence of the plan and its content.

-Each year, the manager must provide you with the following information:
+Each year, the manager must give you the following information:

 - Evolution of savings